Kronark/Node-Compiler-Prototype/docs/LEXICON.md

 ## Node Appearance (also: "appearance")

-A node's appearance is how a **node** looks.
+A node's appearance is what a **node** looks like.
 It encompasses not only the list of **sockets** possibly contained within a given node's **instances**, but also its colour.
 In the context of the compiler, the title of a node *instance* is not considered part of the underlying node's appearance, as it is unique to each instantiation.
 Similarly, specific values of a node instance's sockets are also not considered part of a node's appearance - merely their (possible) existence and associated ordering.

 ## Built-in Node (also: "built-in")